What is Decision Support?

 Maintenance and breakdowns

-When used as part of a Decision Support Solution, simulation can explicitly model the effects of maintenance and breakdowns on business operations.
+When used as part of a Decision Support System, simulation can explicitly model the effects of maintenance and breakdowns on business operations.

 Various maintenance schedules can be assessed to determine the best outcomes for total system capacity.
 Additionally, the random nature of breakdowns may be assessed by running multiple models with different random outcomes.

 Simulation modelling provides an effective way to asses variations in process rates and activity timing.
 Variations may occur for a number of reasons, including fluctuating seasonal demand and constantly varying process flow rates.